 - present a petition for the individual’s bankruptcy

-If your IVA is in trouble because you have lost your job or your income has been reduced, it is pretty unlikely that your IP would consider bankruptcy.
-That option is intended more for “won’t pays” rather than “can’t pays”, for example, if you were made redundant but immediately got another job and didn’t tell your IP about your redundancy package.
+If your IVA is in trouble because you have lost your job or your income has been reduced, it is very unlikely that your IP would consider bankruptcy.

-The best one, if it is acceptable, is for the IP to propose that your creditors accept that your IVA has been completed, not failed, and that your debts will be written off.
-This is more likely to be acceptable the closer you are to the end of your IVA – in your 4th year it is very likely, in your first year it isn’t going to happen.
+This is more likely to be agreed the closer you are to the end of your IVA.
+In your last year it is very likely, in your first year it would be very rare.

-Lastly, if you can’t make any further payments, could a relative or someone else make an offer to settle the IVA?
+Could a relative or your partner make an offer to settle the IVA?
 Read How much should I offer to settle my IVA early? if you think this might be an option.

 What should you do now?

-If you have an IVA and you are struggling, have a look at the terms of your IVA and see which (if any) of the points listed here are included in your agreement.
-Then call your Insolvency Practitioner and discuss how to proceed.
-It is for your IP to make the decision, knowing what the possibilities are will help you to talk them through with your IP.
+If you have an IVA and you are struggling, have a look at the terms of your IVA and see which of the points listed here are included in your agreement.
+Then call your IVA firm and discuss how to proceed.

 If that seems too scary, talk to a good debt adviser first, so they can help you see what your options are.